Openmesh-Network/openmesh-collectors/README.md

 ### Websocket Dissemination
 Currently still in development.
 Configure `config.ini` in the root directory to set the address and port of the server, then run `python server.py` to start the server.
 To start a client, run the command `python client.py ws://<host>:<port>/` in a separate terminal instance.
 The server supports multiple clients connecting.

 After connecting, the client will start accepting console input.
-To subscribe to the data feed (currently hard coded to pipe ByBit websocket data), type `sub` into the console input and press enter.
-To unsubscribe, console input `dc` on the client.
-To disconnect and exit, console input `exit`.
+To subscribe to a data feed, type `/sub <exchange>` into the console input and press enter.
+To unsubscribe, console input `/unsub <exchange>` on the client.
+To disconnect and exit, console input `/exit`.
 You may subscribe and unsubscribe as many times as you wish.
+Currently supports `bybit`, `ftx`, and `kraken`. `okex` is the test integration with the Aiven Kafka cluster, still need to learn how to set it up.

 The server will dump its state onto the terminal once every second.